phaethonp/phaethonp/YotaStamou_CV_Founder.md

 * Peak Views: 2,000 views (Collaboration with The Banker)<br>

 * Notable Collaboration: Co-authored "Decoding ESRB's #DeFiGuidelines Amid #CryptoVolatility: "Exploring Nuanced Regulation" with James King from FT's The Banker.<br>
 * Highlighted Engagement: I had the pleasure of engaging in a valuable exchange with James King from FT's The Banker to discuss the intricacies of the #ESRB's suggested guidelines for the #DeFi industry.
 Our conversation illuminated key aspects of the proposal's practicality and alignment with the ever-evolving landscape of decentralized finance.
 Central to our discussion was the emphasis on nuanced regulatory approaches.
-As I conveyed to James, "While greater transparency through added reporting requirements is valuable, weighing the impact on trading platforms, particularly smaller ones is crucial.
-A tailored reporting system based on platform size and operations could prove more effective <br>
+As I conveyed to James,
+  > "While greater transparency through added reporting requirements is valuable, weighing the impact on trading platforms, particularly smaller ones is crucial.
+A tailored reporting system based on platform size and operations could prove more effective" <br>